11 Corny Phrases and Words That Are Common in English

-Why should you learn “uncool” and silly slang?
+Why should you learn “corny” and silly words?
 Well, for one thing, it is incredibly fun!
 You can use them to lighten the mood (make things less serious) in a conversation and to joke around with native speakers.

-It helps your conversational skills to understand that these words and phrases are often not being used seriously.
+It helps your conversational skills to understand that these words and phrases are often not used seriously.
 Also, they are likely to be understood and used by people of all ages.

-Finally, this kind of slang lets you look closer at English-language culture and see what makes it fun and unique!
+Finally, these corny words and phrases let you look closer at English-language culture and see what makes it fun and unique!